-In the novel Frankenstein, a young Swiss boy named Victor Frankenstein from gevena becomes fascinated with the “secret of life “.
+In the novel Frankenstein, a young Swiss boy named Victor Frankenstein from gevena becomes fascinated with the “secret of life page?.
 When older he plays the role of God by creating a hideous creature.
 The creature tries to interrogate himself into the society, only to be shunned universally.
 The creature seeks for revenge because his creator has neglected him after he gave him life.
 In this essay I will discuss what happened to the speaker that led him into doing the things he did and state his concern and how it is justified.

 Victor Frankenstein goes to study in Ingolstadt because of his obsession with creating life.
 He discovers the secret of life and creates an intelligent but hideous creature “something so scaring and unearthly in his ugliness” (pg.
 372).
 Using old human body parts and strange chemicals.
 After he secretly created the “monster” (113) Victor Frankenstein keeps his creature a secret because his feeling guilty and ashamed.
 The monster had a newborn’s mind he “was benevolent, my soul glowed with love humanity”.
 The first week of the monster after being abounded by his creator, he was alone, cold, hungry and confused.
 Humans were afraid of him they either run away from him or attack him.